reza-mirjahanian/awesome-blockchain/Ethereum/L1 Concepts/EVM/Course A/a.md

       * Mappings.

 ## Call Data
+**

+-   When you send a contract-interaction on Ethereum, you're actually sending calldata (and optionally some ether) to the contract

+-   This calldata contains all the instructions the program needs to execute and carry out your operation

+**
   * **Definition:** *The data payload sent with a transaction when interacting with a contract.*
       * It's a read-only byte array.
   * **Content:** Contains all the instructions and arguments the program needs to execute.